 Here’s an example of the page that users will be directed to.
 This example page only contains one product but it could contain multiple products.

-You simply select a discount for one or more products and you’ll get a special URL that you can send customers to.
-Setup of the discounts is similar to Promo Codes.
+You simply select a discount for one or more products and you'll get a special URL that you can send customers to.
+The setup of Amazon discounts is similar to Promo Codes.

 How to Use Social Media Promo Codes: